aubie87/angularNorthwind/README.md

 # angularNorthwind
-Angular frontend for the Northwind database and Visual Studio 2015 Express.
+Angular frontend for the Northwind database and [Visual Studio 2015 Express](https://www.visualstudio.com/features/modern-web-tooling-vs).

+[SQL Server Express 2015](https://www.microsoft.com/en-us/server-cloud/products/sql-server-editions/sql-server-express.aspx) is also used.
+The Northwind SQL script does not support LocalDB so a local instance of SQL Server Express is required.

 The project is primarily used as a reference as new technologies are learned and/or applied.
 In some cases, specific working examples will named per folders under AngularJS Single Page Apps (SPA).
 In other cases these examples will only be viewable within the code itself with sufficient comments (and occasional url references).